GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

-# Frequently asked questions while enrolling device with Microsoft Endpoint Manager
+# Common issues while enrolling in to Microsoft Endpoint Manager

 <br>
 <details>
   <summary>1.
-While onboarding my macOS to Microsoft Endpoint Manager, I don’t see any profiles.
+While onboarding my macOS in to Microsoft Endpoint Manager, I don’t see any profiles.
 What should I do?</summary>
   <ol>
     <li>Make sure that you have signed in to the <strong>Company Portal</strong> app and see if profiles are listed.
 If you do not see any profiles listed, go to step 2.</li>
     <li>Create another local user account and sign in to the <strong>Company Portal</strong> app.</li>